Pittsburgh Light Rail: Brown Line

-Formerly 52.
-The Brown Line ran from South Hills Junction over Mount Washington and across the Monongahela River to downtown Pittsburgh, terminating at Wood Street.
+The Brown Line, formerly 52, ran from South Hills Junction over Mount Washington and across the Monongahela River to downtown Pittsburgh, terminating at Wood Street.
 It was the only downtown route that did not stop at Station Square nor use the Mount Washington tunnel.
-The line supplemented the 46K bus, running 4 times each during the morning rush and 3 times during the evening rush.
+The line supplemented the 46K bus, running four times each during the morning rush and three times during the evening rush.
 A throwback to the days of the streetcars, the Brown Line did not feature stations or street-level boarding stops but instead allowed for boarding and unloading at designated 46K bus stops.
 The steepest grade on the entire light rail system is on this line, about 10 percent.

-This service was discontinued in the March 27, 2011 system-wide cuts.
+This service was discontinued on March 27, 2011, following system-wide cuts.
 The line is still in existence, and is used as a bypass to the Mount Washington Tunnel during maintenance.
 The tunnel is closed to all vehicular (bus) and light rail traffic during maintenance.

 As of February 2021, Pittsburgh Regional Transit's newly released 25-year plan includes the possibility of reviving service on the Allentown line due to continuing growth of the neighborhood.

 44L and 44S

-The 44 Castle Shannon-Library (44L) and the 44 Castle Shannon-Beechview (44S) were truncated versions of the Blue Line – Library and Red Line, respectively.
+The 44 Castle Shannon-Library (44L) and the 44 Castle Shannon-Beechview (44S) were truncated versions of the Blue Line–Library and Red Line, respectively.
 The 44L ran from Library to Washington Junction.
 The 44S ran between Overbrook Junction and Traymore.
-It was introduced when the closure of the Palm Garden Bridge cut off the Beechview line from the Downtown.
+It was introduced when the closure of the Palm Garden Bridge cut off the Beechview line from Downtown.
 The 44S was discontinued when the Palm Garden Bridge re-opened, in favor of the 42C.

 Future

 Extensions and additions

-Since November 1993 the Authority has studied the so-called "Spine Line" to the Oakland neighborhood which is the third largest center for commuters in the commonwealth and the home to Carlow University, the University of Pittsburgh, Carnegie Mellon University, the Pittsburgh Technology Center, the University of Pittsburgh Medical Center and Phipps Conservatory.
+Since November 1993 the Authority has studied the so-called "Spine Line" to the Oakland neighborhood, which is the third largest center for commuters in the commonwealth and the home to Carlow University, the University of Pittsburgh, Carnegie Mellon University, the Pittsburgh Technology Center, the University of Pittsburgh Medical Center and Phipps Conservatory.
 Thus far the extension to Oakland has not gone beyond the design phase.
 The First Avenue station was added in 2001; service to Penn Station was suspended on September 2, 2007.
 The "T" is most heavily used in four stations downtown (three of which are underground), where service is free of charge.